ballerina-platform/nballerina/README.md

 ## Testing

-The compiler is tested using the test cases in the [compiler/testSuite])(compiler/testSuite/) directory.
+The compiler is tested using the test cases in the [compiler/testSuite](compiler/testSuite/) directory.
 The `bal build` command performs a first level of testing on these: it checks that the test cases that should get compile errors do, and that the test cases that should not get compile errors do not.
 This should work on any platform on which the Ballerina distribution works.

-For those test cases that are valid Ballerina programs, the scripts in the [test](test/) directory further test that the generated LLVM assembly file can be compiled with LLVM and gives the correct output when executed:
+For those test cases that are valid Ballerina programs, the scripts in the [test](test/) directory further test that the generated LLVM assembly files can be compiled with LLVM and give the correct output when executed:

 * [compile.sh](test/compile.sh) uses `nballerina.jar` to compiles all of the test cases into `.ll` files;
 * [testll.sh](test/testll.sh) uses `clang` to compile every test case into a native executable, then runs it and checks that the output is what it should be